-- Demonstrate soft skills crucial to success in arts, media and entertainment - Exhibit mastery of vocabulary, technical skills and design techniques - Analyze a script for artistic intent and directorial vision - Draft, render, engineer and pitch theatrical designs - Pitch at advanced skill levels in a variety of styles and genres of theatre - Compete in theatre festivals - Design for main-stage productions - Demonstrate leadership by organizing productions and shows for class or school production
+- Demonstrate soft skills crucial to success in arts, media and entertainment - Exhibit mastery of vocabulary, technical skills and design techniques - Analyze a script for artistic intent and directorial vision - Draft, render, engineer and pitch theatrical designs - Pitch at advanced skill levels in a variety of styles and genres of theatre - Compete in theatre festivals - Design for main-stage productions - Collaborative with a director to implement a design for a specific piece of dramatic literature. - Investigate collaborative roles when producing theatre. - Demonstrate leadership by organizing productions and shows for class or school production

-Advanced Theatre Production
+Advanced Theater Production